Logistics

 Creator App Build and Pilot Weeks 3-5

-- Built the mobile POD form in Zoho Creator with e-way bill QR parsing, photo upload, and digital signature widget.
+• Built mobile POD form with e-way bill QR parsing, photo upload for goods condition, and digital signature widget

-- Piloted with 12 drivers on 3 high-volume lanes before fleet-wide rollout.
+• Piloted with 12 drivers across 3 high-volume lanes before full fleet rollout

 3